bluescarni/obake/doc/install.rst

 Visual Studio:

-* The DbgHelp library, which can optionally be employed by Piranha when using Visual Studio, is *not* thread safe.
-  Piranha does ensure that DbgHelp functions are never used concurrently from multiple threads; if, however, Piranha is used in conjunction with another library which also calls DbgHelp functions, it is the user's responsibility to ensure that the DbgHelp API is never called concurrently from multiple threads.
-Alternatively, DbgHelp support in Piranha can be turned off altogether via the ``PIRANHA_WITH_DBGHELP`` build option.
 * Due to compiler bugs, when using Visual Studio 2017 some of Piranha's customisation points are implemented as plain functions rather than functors (the specifics are available in the API documentation).